To receive developmental disability services, you must be either:

 - a family member who supports a person with a developmental disability

-If you are a family member who supports a person with a developmental disability, you can only receive services or supports that help you to provide care and support for your family member who has a disability.
+If you are a family member who supports a person with a developmental disability, you can only receive services that help you care for and support for your family member.
+For example, you may be able to receive home modification or respite funding.

-To receive developmental disability services in Vermont, you also must be:
+To receive services in Vermont, you also must be:

 - a resident of Vermont or